The Carpal Tunnel of Love

-"The Carpal Tunnel of Love" is a song by American rock band Fall Out Boy from their 2007 album Infinity on High.
+"The Carpal Tunnel of Love" is a song by American rock band Fall Out Boy from their 2007 album Infinity on High, released as the album’s lead single on December 12, 2006.
 It is the tenth track on the album.

 Background

 In mid-November 2006, "The Carpal Tunnel of Love" was the first taste of Infinity on High when the band made it available online via AbsolutePunk, before a pre-album release to iTunes on December 12, 2006 as a digital single.
 In addition, a web-exclusive video was released, but later saw televised airplay on Music Choice On-Demand.
 The song debuted on the US Billboard Hot 100 at number No. 81 on the strength of digital downloads and minor airplay, also coming in at No. 67 on the defunct-Pop 100.

-The song was featured in the Sony video game, MLB 07: The Show.
+The song was featured in the Sony video game MLB 07: The Show.

 Composition

 "The Carpal Tunnel of Love" has been referred to as "a prime slab of what the boys have become famous for: highly caffeinated pop-punk mixed with a little white-boy soul and some hard-core yelping."
 The song features Stump singing in a falsetto in the chorus over Trohman's "crunchy" guitars, as well as a breakdown in which Wentz employs unclean vocals, similar to how he used to in his former band, Arma Angelus.
 It is one of two Fall Out Boy singles to feature Pete Wentz's screams; the other is "Saturday".